TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

       eslint-plugin-react@7.37.5
 ```

-* Looks like `eslint-plugin-react` doesn't support ESLint 10 yet.
+Looks like `eslint-plugin-react` doesn't support ESLint 10 yet.
 There's an [open PR](https://github.com/jsx-eslint/eslint-plugin-react/pull/4022) that is being actively worked on.
 Will have to leave this one for now.

 # TypeScript 6 - 7

-* TypeScript 7 includes a complete rewrite of the TypeScript compiler in Go.
+TypeScript 7 is a complete rewrite of the TypeScript compiler in Go.
 The aim is to be as backwards compatible as possible.
 However, they are taking the opportunity to jettison a lot of legacy features.

-* Recommended approach is to migrate via TypeScript 6.
+The recommended approach is to migrate via TypeScript 6.
 TypeScript 6 uses the existing JavaScript codebase while supporting the same reduced feature set as TypeScript 7.

-* Why is that any better if you have to fix errors due to removed features anyway?
+Why is that any better if you have to fix errors due to removed features anyway?
 There's a [big difference](https://codingdunia.com/blog/typescript-7-migration-guide/#what-breaks-when-you-upgrade) in developer experience between a feature that the compiler understands and provides a targeted deprecation warning for, and a feature that just looks like a synxtax error.

-* TypeScript 7 was only released a month ago, current release is 7.0.2.
+TypeScript 7 was only released a month ago.
+The current release is 7.0.2.
 I'd like to give it some more bake time.
-Does make sense to move to TypeScript 6 now.
+However, it does make sense to move to TypeScript 6 now.

 ```
-% pnpm update typescript@6
+% pnpm update typescript@^6
 ✓ Lockfile passes supply-chain policies (verified 19h ago) [WARN] 2 deprecated subdependencies found: @types/parse-path@7.1.0, tsconfck@3.1.6
 Progress: resolved 803, reused 0, downloaded 0, added 0, done